Electric cars – the ultimate guide

 How much is an electric car?

 Many car brands are branching out into EVs, and most are starting with small models that cost between £15,000 and £28,000.
-Some are also producing higher-end SUVs for drivers who want the best of both worlds: the benefits of electric with the comfort of a luxury vehicle.
-In terms of purchase price, there is now enough of an electric range on the market for most drivers to find a suitable model within budget.
+Some are also producing higher-end SUVs for drivers who want the benefits of electric with the comfort of a luxury vehicle.
+There are now enough electric cars on the market for most drivers to find a suitable model within budget.

 The Tesla model 3 is leading the charge for electric cars as the most popular EV in the UK.